RikkieBobby/Project1/README.md

 - Backgorund image is the "work and education" used to breakup the flat white tone and inject some interest into the section.
 - The opacity of the "qualifications" photos are set low until the user hovers over to allow them to focus on one photo at a time.
 - The hobbies and iterests section have images set to the background of the divs to convey part of my personality

+All images used were photos taken by myself or pdf documents of mine, apart from the work and education (https://www.istockphoto.com/) and voice acting photos (https://depositphotos.com/)

+<h3>Features, objectives and future</h3>

 Key Features:
 - Created using HTML and CSS programmes